adriangb/di/docs/cache.md

 Dependencies are cached by their cache key, computed in `Dependant.cache_key`.
 See [dependants] for more information on `Dependant.cache_key`.
-Dependencies are cached by default, but this behavior can be changed on a per-dependency basis using the `use_cache=False` parameter.
+Dependencies are cached by default, but this behavior can be changed on a per-dependency basis using the `use_cache=False` parameter to `Dependant`.

 ```Python hl_lines="8-13"
 --8<-- "docs_src/sharing.py"